aws-samples/aws-connect-data-visualization-using-aurora/README.md

 1. The API Gateway in turn sends the request to checkDataLoad lambda function which queries the database for updates and return the results.

 ### Amazon Connect API Usage
-This workshop utilizes the Amazon Connect API's programmatically using AWS SDK for JavaScript
+This workshop utilizes the Amazon Connect API's programmatically using AWS SDK for JavaScript:

 1. **GetMetricData API** retrieves the historical metrics for Amazon Connect instance.
 More Details of the API usage is described [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Connect.html#getMetricData-property).
 The data retrieved is stored is stored in the Aurora Database.
     - Some metrics report the average value but do not provide the count that was used to create the average value.
 HOLD_TIME is one example.
 The API does not report the number of contacts put on hold.
 This prevents us from performing a weighted average across intervals.
 If weighted averages are important, then you need to use contact trace record data.
 Contact trace records provide details about each call (e.g., NumberOfHolds, CustomerHoldDuration).
 Refer [this workshop](https://studio.us-east-1.prod.workshops.aws/preview/607718a8-cddd-416a-97b4-4fc9dc93ff7a/builds/4b6cffd2-a4f3-49f5-b2d2-70eadada9e95/en-US).